Shashidhar1724/Smart-Car-with-CAN-Protocal/README.md

 **Features**
  - CAN Communication: Transmits temperature and humidity data via the CAN bus.
- - Sensor Data: Reads temperature and humidity from the DHT sensor.
+ - Sensor DataS: Reads temperature and humidity from the DHT sensor , Reads presence of Co2(air Quality) from MQ 5 Gas sensor, Measures the capacity of fuel from SEN18 sensor, LDR Sensor responses to the change in intensity of light .
- - Real-time Display: Displays current temperature and humidity on an I2C LCD.
+ - Real-time Display: Displays current temperature and humidity, Fuel capacity, Air Quality  on an I2C LCD.
  - Modular Design: Easily expand the project to include more sensors or devices communicating over the CAN bus.

 **Circuit Diagram**